We're going to be talking about, we're going to be talking about Julian Assange.

 This is true, right?

-Um, between and or around January 2010 and May 2010, Chelsea Manning, an intelligence analyst and the U.S. Army downloaded four nearly complete and largely classified databases with approximately 90,000 Afghanistan war-related significant activity reports, 400,000 Iraq war-related significant activity reports, 800 Guantanamo Bay detainee assessments, and 250,000 U.S. State Department cables.
+Between in or around January 2010 and May 2010, Chelsea Manning, an intelligence analyst in the U.S. Army, downloaded four nearly complete and largely classified databases with approximately 90,000 Afghanistan war-related significant activity reports, 400,000 Iraq war-related significant activity reports, 800 Guantanamo Bay detainee assessments, and 250,000 U.S. State Department cables.

-On its website, WikiLeaks express solicited, expressly solicited classified information for public dissemination.
+On its website, WikiLeaks solicited, expressly solicited classified information for public dissemination.

-WikiLeaks publicly released the vast uh majority of the classified records on its website in 2010 and 2011.
+Wikileaks publicly released the vast majority of the classified records on its website in 2010 and 2011.

-Manning has since been tried and convicted by a court martial for her illegal acts in transmitting the official information to WikiLeaks.
+Manning has since been tried and convicted by court-martial for her illegal acts in transmitting the official information to Wikileaks.

 Well, Myron, hold on one second.